flutter/website/src/docs/cookbook/networking/update-data.md

 ### Create an Album class

-First, create a `Album` class that contains the data from the network request.
-It includes a factory constructor that creates a `Album` from JSON.
+First, create an `Album` class that contains the data from the network request.
+It includes a factory constructor that creates an `Album` from JSON.

 Converting JSON by hand is only one option.
 For more information, see the full article on